-Over the weekend, I finally got the chance to check out Milan’s famed Duomo, that jagged, Gothic behemoth that defines the city’s traditional skyline.
-Also known as Santa Maria Nascente (Saint Mary of the Nativity), the Duomo is the second largest church in Italy (second only to Saint Peter’s in size) and it took more than 500 years to complete, with more than 78 architects and engineers heading the project from its groundbreaking in 1386 to its completion in 1965.
+Milan’s famed Duomo, also known as Santa Maria Nascente (Saint Mary of the Nativity), is that jagged, Gothic behemoth that defines the city’s traditional skyline.
+The Duomo is the second largest church in Italy (second only to Saint Peter’s in size) and it took more than 500 years to complete, with more than 78 architects and engineers heading the project from its groundbreaking in 1386 to its completion in 1965.

 The best part about visiting the Milano Duomo is, of course, being able to go up to the roof, where you can get close to some of the cathedral’s 135 spires; see Milan’s cityscape — a jumble of old towers and new skyscrapers (particularly the Unicredit building) — and, on a clear day, the Alps; and get a glimpse of the restoration work being done on the church’s trademark pink and white Candoglia marble.